 A recent study from Texas Christian University analyzed the effects of low-carb vs. high-carb diets consumed by 11 male weight trainers.
 First, the men depleted their leg-muscle glycogen stores through cycling.
 Then, for two days, they followed either a high carb or low-carb diet.
 Next, the men were put through a workout consisting of five sets each of squats, leg presses, and leg extensions, reps done to failure, with three minutes rest between sets.

 No differences in either muscle strength or endurance were observed in either the high-or low-carb groups.
 However, those who consumed the low-carb diet showed an increased reliance on circulating blood glucose relative to those on the high-carb plan.

 What does this mean?
 Circulating blood glucose is controlled by levels of liver glycogen.
-The glycogen stored in muscle, in contrast, can be used only by the muscle it's stored in, due to lack of a certain enzyme in muscle that permits systemic release of glucose.
-However, byproducts of muscle-glycogen metabolism, such as lactate, can be released into the blood, then converted into glucose in the liver through a process called the Cori cycle.
+The glycogen stored in the muscle, in contrast, can be used only by the muscle it’s stored in, due to the lack of a certain enzyme in a muscle that permits systemic release of glucose.
+However, byproducts of muscle-glycogen metabolisms, such as lactate, can be released into the blood, then converted into glucose in the liver through a process called the Cori cycle.

 As long as liver-glycogen stores are intact, limiting carbs before a bodybuilding workout will not adversely affect workout intensity.
 Taking carbs right after a workout might provide an anticatabolic effect through limited cortisol release.